adilanwar2399/Project_Fuzzy_Logic_ABS/README.md

 # Project_Fuzzy_Logic_ABS

-This is a Fuzzy Logic Automatic Braking System, that has the main aim of this project is to devise a Fuzzy System that enables the Automatic Breaking System (ABS) of cars to operate more efficiently, depending on the speed, distance and the braking force of the car – to maintain an appropriate distance between the cars.
+This is a Fuzzy Logic Automatic Braking System:

+The main aim of this project is to devise a Fuzzy System that enables the Automatic Breaking System (ABS) of cars to operate more efficiently, depending on the speed, distance and the braking force of the car – to maintain an appropriate distance between the cars.

 This System focuses on these: